-Avoid smoking, alcohol use, certain foods, and other factors that seem to trigger your cluster headaches.
+Avoid smoking, alcohol use, certain foods, and other things that trigger your headaches.
 A headache diary can help you identify your headache triggers.
-When you get a headache, write down the day and time the pain began.
-The diary should include notes about:
+When you get a headache, write down the following:

-Cluster headaches are not life threatening and usually cause no permanent changes to the brain.
-However, they are chronic and often painful enough to interfere with work or lifestyle.
-Rarely, the pain may be so severe that some people may consider harming themselves.
+Cluster headaches are not life-threatening.
+They usually do not cause permanent changes to the brain.
+But they are chronic, and often painful enough to interfere with work and life.

-If prone to cluster headache, stop smoking.
-Alcohol use and any foods that are associated with cluster headache may need to be avoided.
-Medications may prevent cluster headaches in some cases.
+If you smoke, now is a good time to stop.
+Alcohol use and any foods that trigger a cluster headache may need to be avoided.
+Medicines may prevent cluster headaches in some cases.